fujimotos/polyleven/README.md

 ### Benchmark 2: Longer inputs

-To measure how each library behaves when the length of input strings increases, I generated 5000 pairs of strings for each size N = (16, 32, 64, 128, 256, 512, 1024).
+To measure how each library behaves when the size of inputs increases, I generated 5000 pairs of strings for each size N = {16, 32, 64, 128, 256, 512, 1024}.
 The computation time was measured in the same way as the previous test (Benchmark 1).

 #### Result